feniljain/brenphuk/README.md

 meson setup --reconfigure build, to try building after changes
 ```

+NOTE: For `attempt_4` to get dynasm running properly, run `./dynasm_install.sh`, that should setup everything for you :)

 When binary is run without any args passed, it by default lands in repl mode.
 One can run tests using:
 ```sh
 ./brenphuk tests
 ```